MarcusE1W/absolute-beginner/content/post/lxqt-kwin-virtualbox.md

 ## Install additional software

-This is a selection of mostly Qt software that I found usefull.
+This is a selection of mostly Qt software that I found useful.

 ### Browser
 I have chosen Qupzilla.
-Serves me well and is relativlely light.
+Serves me well and is relatively light.
 > `sudo pacman -S qupzilla`

-ALternative:
+Alternative:
 > `sudo pacman -S firefox`

 ###AUR repository
-To use packages from the AUR repository it is very helpful to use a package managemr for AUR.
+To use packages from the AUR repository it is very helpful to use a package manager for AUR.
 Pacman does not cover AUR packages.
 There are many options but I like trizen the best.
 It works like pacman with some additional functions for AUR packages.

 ```
 git clone https://aur.archlinux.org/trizen.git